andreasabel/proposal-agda-tutorial/README.md

 correct-by-construction typechecker and interpreter in the dependently typed programming language Agda.
-In the process, we will touch upon several modern features of the Agda language, such as do-notation, copattern matching, sized types, and the Haskell FFI.
+In the process, we will touch upon several modern features of the Agda language, such as do-notation, copattern matching, instance arguments, sized types, and the Haskell FFI.

-The goal of this tutorial is *practical programming* using dependent types, so we will avoid proving things whenever possible.
-Instead, we will use indexed datatypes and dependent pattern matching to assign more informative types to the program.
+In this tutorial we focus on practical programming using dependent types, so we avoid proving things whenever possible.
+Instead, we use indexed datatypes and dependent pattern matching to assign more informative types to the program.

 ### Topics